 To be sure of a place it’s advisable to book in advance, especially for evening, weekend and beginners classes.
 Your place is not guaranteed unless booked and paid for in advance.
-Download the FREE Mindbody app for easy booking and re-scheduling of classes.

 When should I arrive?

 At least 10 mins before the advertised class start time, 15 mins if it’s your first visit.
 We open 15 mins before the first morning and afternoon / evening class of the day.
-Please allow yourself enough time to pay and get changed as all classes begin at the stated start time, prompt.
+Allow yourself enough time to pay and get changed as all classes begin at the stated start time, prompt.
 No late entry.

 What if I’m late?